Table of Contents

 Beatty, Nevada

-Located about 40 miles northeast of the park, Beatty offers:
+Beatty, which is about 40 miles northeast of the park, has:

-• Proximity to the Rhyolite Ghost Town and the park’s northern entrance
+- How close it is to the Rhyolite Ghost Town and the northern entrance to the park

 Pahrump, Nevada

-Known for its casinos and wineries, Pahrump is about an hour’s drive from the park.
-It features:
+Pahrump is about an hour’s drive from the park.
+It’s known for its casinos and farms.
+What it has:

-• Easy access to Death Valley and nearby attractions like Red Rock Canyon
+- Death Valley and nearby sights like Red Rock Canyon are easy to get to.

 Las Vegas, Nevada

-If you want to combine desert adventures with city nightlife, Las Vegas is a good place to start.
-It takes about two hours to get to the city from Death Valley, and there are many places to stay, from cheap hotels to high-end resorts.
+Las Vegas is a good place to start if you want to do things in both the desert and the city at night.
+From Death Valley, it takes about 2 hours to get to the city.
+There are many places to stay, from cheap hotels to fancy resorts.

 Read Another Content: Torres del Paine National Park Tickets